mconintet/KiwiChat/README.md

 ## Screenshot
 ![](https://raw.githubusercontent.com/mconintet/KiwiChat/master/screenshot.gif)

 If you have an interest in code running in Browser, you can get them from [KiwiChat-Browser](https://github.com/mconintet/KiwiChat-Browser).
+Also, if you think this project is not too bad please give it a star :)